Arundell

 Carry dog food, water and a leash and stop regularly to allow the dogs some exercise and a toilet break.
 When the driver stops for a break, water should be offered to dogs.

-14. Training, Socialisation and Exercise
+Training, Socialisation and Exercise

-• Training methods used with dogs must not cause pain or suffering.
+Training methods used with dogs must not cause pain or suffering.

-• Dogs must not be exercised in any way attached to a motor vehicle due to the danger of serious injury.
+Dogs must be given regular exercise.
+Dogs must not be exercised in any way attached to a motor vehicle due to the danger of serious injury.

-• Never leave young children and dogs together unsupervised by an adult.
+Never leave young children and dogs together unsupervised by an adult.

-• Dogs exercised from a bicycle must be healthy and fit and have been trained to be led from a bicycle.
+Dogs exercised from a bicycle must be healthy and fit and have been trained to be led from a bicycle.

 Dog behaviour and safety is the responsibility of the owner.
 Dogs need to be trained and regularly exercised (daily if possible).

 Dogs should be gradually familiarised with any new experience, e.g. a harness for restraint in a car.
 Socialise a dog with other dogs and people, particularly during the formative 8-16 week period.
+Teach family, friends and children to leave dogs in peace when eating, sleeping or if sick or injured.

 Dogs should have regular and frequent contact with their owner(s), other people and dogs outside of their yard as they are social animals and human contact is important.